 The MA Applied Psychology (Work and Organisational Psychology) is aimed at psychology graduates while the MA Applied Psychology (Work and Organisational Behaviour) is aimed at non-psychology graduates.
-Both programmes are available for 1 year or 2 years part-time (see restrictions on part-time options).
+Both programmes are available for 1 year full-time or 2 years part-time (see restrictions on part-time options).

 Psychology applied to the domain of work is a fascinating and multi-faceted area.
 From improving recruitment decisions to understanding how technology affects our work performance and experience, from coaching individuals to developing organisational capacity, psychology can be applied to enhancing peoples' well-being and performance at work and contributing to organisational effectiveness.
 This programme will be of interest to anyone who wishes to enhance their knowledge and skills in work psychology and pursue career options in that area.

 By engaging with the programme you will develop a range of practical skills in conducting research, critical thinking and analysis, and a range of competencies relevant to professional work such as selection and assessment, negotiation, consulting, etc. The aim is to equip graduates of this programme with the building blocks to operate as effective and reflective professionals.
 The MA in Work and Organisational Psychology (UCC programme codes are CKD41 for the full-time and CKD42 for the part-time option) is fully accredited and recognised by the Psychological Society of Ireland.
 The MA in Work and Organisational Behaviour is an option for those who graduated with a related degree other than psychology (UCC programme codes are CKD43 for the full-time and CKD44 for the part-time option).